MicrosoftDocs/windows-dev-docs/hub/apps/publish/store-policies.md

 **10.10.2**

-Any advertising content your product displays must adhere to Microsoft’s must comply with Microsoft’s [Creative Specifications Policy](https://about.ads.microsoft.com/solutions/ad-products/display-advertising/creative-specs) and [Creative Acceptance Policy](https://about.ads.microsoft.com/solutions/ad-products/display-advertising/creative-acceptance-policies).
+Any advertising content your product displays must adhere to Microsoft’s [Creative Specifications Policy](https://help.ads.microsoft.com/#apex/ads/en/n5095/0).

-If your product displays ads, all content displayed must conform to the advertising requirements of the [App Developer Agreement](/legal/windows/agreements/app-developer-agreement), including the following requirements:
+If your product displays advertisements, all content displayed must conform to the advertising requirements of the [App Developer Agreement](/legal/windows/agreements/app-developer-agreement).

 **10.10.3** Policy removed